purushpsm147/OutlookToExcel/README.md

 Few customized changes will have to be made here and there.
 I have made this script with my office mails in mind.

 More work is required on the script to further customize the generated reports.
 Any suggestion and edits are welcomed.

+I have added few other functionaities too.
+Now the report will be generated in word document with details of mail received date and number of hours mentioned for each task to complete.
+This is in addition to excel report generation